nautobot/nautobot/nautobot/docs/plugins/development.md

     execution_time: 2.727531
 ```

-We recommend adding [`django-slowtests`](https://pypi.org/project/django-slowtests/) to your plugin's development dependencies and settings `TEST_GENERATE_PERFORMANCE_REPORT = True` in your plugin's development/test `nautobot_config.py` to leverage this functionality to build better performing plugins.
+We recommend adding [`django-slowtests`](https://pypi.org/project/django-slowtests/) to your plugin's development dependencies to leverage this functionality to build better performing plugins.